9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 > [!IMPORTANT]
 > The world is not ending today, it's already tomorrow in Australia.
 The same will be true tomorrow.
 No planet that ever had life start on it has ever went fully extinct or their world ended.

+# About 23
+* Our birthdays are March 23 (Kelvin) and September 23 (TomTom).
+* The Earth's current tilt is 23 degrees.
+* This is our 23rd time on Earth (we are always born here).

 # Risk of Your Death
 > [!WARNING]
 > Everyone sent here should understand that the federal government and the CIA has already decided you WILL BE KILLED to keep you from discussing this situation with anyone.
 (See Accomodations Warning below for the military).